maxtuzz/iAM/README.md

 The goal of this application is to first and formost provide more efficient methodologies of managing SSH sessions.

-For those who work in Applications Administration or IT Systems Engineering, as I do, the majority of the time spent is remotely connecting to specific hosts and administrating endless applications across an enterprise.
-In a full-time position - you will find yourself monitoring a ridiculous amount of SSH sessions.
-In my team, there are some solutions at play that the other engineers utilize: 1.
+For those working in administration, a lot of time spent is remotely connecting to specific hosts and administrating endless applications across an Enterprise.There are some solutions at play that others utilize: 1.
 Look up servers on company wiki and remind yourself all the time.
 2. Use a bulky GUI like RemoteNG which works great, but is hard to customize and setup for preferred use.
 You also have to manually search down a list before your eye catches on the service you are looking for.
-3. Compile a list of hosts and search through list for keywords you remember about the host name.
+3. Compile a list of hosts and search through list for keywords you remember about the host name or 4.
+Ctrl + R and search previous sessions from terminal history.

-iAM seeks to remedy this through providing a easy-to-use, terminal based solution, designed for speed and a low gulf-of-execution.
+iAM seeks to remedy this through providing a easy-to-use, terminal-based solution, designed for speed and a low gulf-of-execution.

 ## Features
 * Application invocation through easy ‘iam’ command.